HeroCTF/HeroCTF_v3/Kernel/ring0_calling/README.md

 }
 ```

-Then, if we dmesg :
+Then, if we use the `dmesg` command we can see at the end :

 > [   24.598590] Hero{0h_d4mn_y0u_4r2_th3_sysc4ll_m4st3r_!!!}